adrianqe/adrianqe/README.md

 I am a systems engineer passionate about artificial intelligence and programming.

-- 💼 Estudiante
+- 💼 Student
-- 🎓 Educación: Ing.
-Sistemas de Información - Ulatina
+- 🎓 Education: Information Systems Engineering - Ulatina

 ### 🛠️ Languages and Tools